hackclub/nest/nephthys/README.md

 # Nephthys

-Nephthys is the bot powering #summer-of-making-help and #identity-help in the Hack Club Slack!
+Nephthys is the bot powering #summer-of-making-help and #identity-help (and now #nest-help!!!) in the Hack Club Slack!
 Below is a guide to set her up for developing and here's a list of some of her features :)

 ## Features